 Every character proposed should be in the everyday usage of a particular linguistic community.
-Characters which have been encoded in Unicode for transcription or archival purposes only will not be considered for inclusion in the code point repertoire.
+The characters which have been encoded in the Unicode for transcription purposes only or for archival purposes will not be considered for inclusion in the codepoint repertoire.